Epiforge/Extensions/Design/direct-subscription.md

 A structured verdict, not a log message and not a boolean.
 Eligible, or ineligible with the offending subexpression and the reason it offends.
 Two consumers need it in that form: the execution path, which needs only the verdict and the subscription set; and diagnostics, which need to tell a caller *which part of their lambda* cost them the fast path, because a cost model nobody can see is the library's standing weakness.

 Logging the declined path through `observer.Logger` under its own `EventId` follows from the structured value.
 It does not replace it.

+## The analyser is public

+The analyser is a public type a caller can instantiate against an `ExpressionObserverOptions`, and ask about an expression without observing it.
+An observer holds its own instance and uses it for its own decisions; nothing about that is privileged.

+Three things follow from making it public rather than internal.

+**Tests can assert eligibility directly.** Instead of inferring from behaviour that an observation probably took the fast path, a test states that the expression is eligible under these options, and thereby knows what the observer will do with it.
+Every subsequent assertion in that test is then about the mechanism it intended to exercise, rather than about whichever mechanism happened to be chosen.

+**Diagnostics stop depending on logs.** A caller who wants to know why their lambda is not being fast-tracked asks, and is told which subexpression is responsible.
+The library's standing weakness is that its cost model is invisible at the call site; a log message improves that only for someone already reading logs, and only after the fact.

+**It is honest about what the mechanism is.** A caller who can inspect the decision can predict the behaviour of their own code.
+One who cannot is being asked to trust a heuristic they are not allowed to see.

+The analysis takes what `Observe` takes — the lambda and its arguments — because parameters are replaced by constants before observation, and knowing those values makes the analysis more precise rather than less.
+The result is a structured value: eligible, or ineligible with the offending subexpression and a reason, as the previous section requires.

 ## Turning it off